scootyboots/react-chrome-extension-starter/README.md

 import unpacked extension from the `dist` directory

 `vite.config.ts` has been setup to treat the extension `popup`, `options`, and `side panel` as separate entry points.
-The `App` component expects a `view` prop so that it can know which page it's being run on.
 Files in `content-scripts` will be chunked into their own dedicated files so you run specified files based on url per the manifest.

 If you don't want or have use for the `side panel` you'll need to remove their entires from `vite.config.ts`:

 ```js
 devtools: 'src/devtools/index.html',
 panel: 'src/panel/index.html',